 Email: efrazier@fau.edu

-Stephanie House, PhD (University of Wisconsin-Madison)
+Stephanie House, M.A.
+(University of Wisconsin-Madison)

 Stephanie House has been working in mentorship education with the University of Wisconsin-Madison since 2009.
 Currently, she works with the UW Center for the Improvement of Mentored Experiences in Research (CIMER) as the Culturally Aware Mentoring (CAM) Project Co-lead, building a sustainable infrastructure for ongoing implementation and dissemination of the CAM workshop.
 Since 2014, she has worked with the National Research Mentoring Network (NRMN), an NIH effort to diversify the biomedical research workforce.
 In the first phase of this project, she codirected the NRMN Master Facilitators Initiative, leading a community of practice among those implementing mentor, mentee and facilitator training.
 In the second phase, she is currently working as a researcher on the CAM study, a randomized trial to assess the workshop’s impact on individuals and organizations.
 She previously worked with the UW Institute for Clinical and Translational Research (ICTR) where she oversaw research mentorship initiatives with the Workforce Development Core.
 This included the administration of a multi-site randomized controlled trial to test the effectiveness of the clinical and translational research mentor training curriculum, creation of an online mentoring resource, curricular authorship, and oversight of ongoing mentor and mentee training efforts.
 She received a master’s degree in Anthropology from the University of Illinois, Urbana-Champaign in 1998.
 As a whole, she has worked in a mix of research, teaching, language interpretation and social service provision.